rfo909/CFT/doc/Doc.md

 ```
 Lib.LogFiles.DateSort.search(file, fromTimeMillis, toTimeMillis, Grep?)
 ```
-## Lib.LogFiles.FileReader(file)
+## Lib.LogFiles.LineReader(file)

-Processing big files, you can't use File.read(), as you will run out of memory.
+Processing big files, you can't use File.read(), which produces a list of lines, as you will run out of memory.

 ```
-Lib.LogFiles.FileReader(somefile) =reader
+Lib.LogFiles.LineReader(somefile).start =reader
 loop
 reader.read=line
 break(line==null)
 ....
+|
 ```

+The LineReader automatically closes the file when the context where .start() was called, terminates.

 # Generalized sorting